lamroger/lamroger/README.md

 Core values I hold close are Learning, Service, and Love.

-When I'm not working at Paperspace 💻 , you can find me at the dog park with my dog Waffie 🐶 , or working on a side project ([caratdrop.com](https://www.caratdrop.com) 💎 ), or eating sushi 🍣 .
+When I'm not working at Paperspace 💻 , you can find me at the dog park with my dog Waffie 🐶 , working on a side project ([caratdrop.com](https://www.caratdrop.com) 💎 ), or eating sushi 🍣 .

 <!--
 **lamroger/lamroger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.